PrachiSwarnim/walmart_analysis/README.md

 - **Profitability**: Insights into the most profitable product categories and locations.
 - **Customer Behavior**: Trends in ratings, payment preferences, and peak shopping hours.

-## Future Enhancements

-Possible extensions to this project:
-- Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
-- Additional data sources to enhance analysis depth.
-- Automation of the data pipeline for real-time data ingestion and analysis.

 ---

 ## Acknowledgments